Glass City Academy History

 Notice of Public Meetings

-As the Governing Board’s Designee, the Superintendent, Mr. Stewart Jesse, is the Custodian of all Public Records.
+As the Governing Board’s Designee, the Superintendent, Mr. Stewart Jesse, is the Custodian of all Public Records and Title IX Coordinator.
 For Public Records Requests, he can be contacted at sjesse@glasscityacademy.org, or 419-720-6313.

 Glass City Academy Five-Year Strategic Plan